Dihedral Universal Deformations: Number theoretic dihedral universal deformations

 The proof in the other case follows in the exact same way.
 In that case $\mu_3 \subset \QQ(\sqrt{-3}) =K$ and we have already given the description of $S_0$ in the case $\mu_p \subset K$.
 So, we can use that description to prove that $S \cap S_0 =\emptyset$. \end{proof}

 \begin{rem} In the introduction, we said that the examples of Corollary~\ref{cor:exm} do not satisfy the hypotheses of \cite[Corollary 3]{AC}.
 Here, we would like to elaborate a bit more on that.
 Allen and Calegari prove, in \cite[Corollary 3]{AC}, that if $F$ is a totally real field and $\rho : G_F \to \GL_2(\FF)$ is a totally odd representation satisfying certain hypotheses, then Boston's conjecture is true for $\rho$.
-As the base field is assumed to be totally real in \cite[Corollary 3]{AC}, the second part of Corollary~\ref{cor:exm} clearly does not satisfy its hypotheses.
+As the base field is assumed to be totally real in \cite[Corollary 3]{AC}, Corollary~\ref{cor:exm}\eqref{cor:exm:b} clearly does not satisfy those hypotheses.
 Moreover, one of the hypotheses of \cite[Corollary 3]{AC} is that the image of $\rho|_{G_{F(\mu_p)}}$ is adequate.
 However, we see that the image of $\rhobar_1|_{G_{\QQ(\sqrt{717},\mu_3)}}$ is just $\rhobar_1(G_{\QQ(\sqrt{-3},\sqrt{-239})})$ which is an abelian group.
-Hence, it is not adequate, which means that the part one of Corollary~\ref{cor:exm} does not satisfy the hypotheses of \cite[Corollary 3]{AC} either. \end{rem}
+Hence, it is not adequate, which means that Corollary~\ref{cor:exm}\eqref{cor:exm:a} does not satisfy the hypotheses of \cite[Corollary 3]{AC} either. \end{rem}